Thermal activation drives a finite-size crossover from scale-free to runaway avalanches in amorphous solids: Persistence and dynamical heterogeneities

 where $p_{i}(t)=1$ if site $i$ has not yet undergone a plastic event up to time $t$, and $p_{i}(t)=0$ if the site has been activated at least once.
 In fact, $p(t)$ measures how much correlation is preserved in the system with respect to a reference configuration taken at the origin of time (in other words, $t$ measures a time window).
-From this observable, one can also define a relaxation time $\tau_{\alpha}$, at which the persistence decays below specified threshold, e.g. $\tau_{\alpha}=t^*$ if $t^*$ is the moment upon which $\left< p(t)\right>< 0.1 ~~\forall t>t^*$.
+From this observable, one can also define a relaxation time $\tau_{\alpha}$, at which the persistence decays below specified threshold. \resub{Following the convention, we define it as $\left<p(\tau_{\alpha})\right>=1/e\simeq 0.36788$.}

 Figure~\ref{fig:persistence_FixSize}(a) shows mean persistence $\left<p(t)\right>$ as a function of time $t$.
 Persistence decreases over time at a given temperature $T$ and decays earlier with rising temperatures, as expected.
-Figure~\ref{fig:persistence_FixSize}(b) shows relaxation time $\tau_\alpha$ as a function of inverse temperature $1/T$.
+Figure~\ref{fig:persistence_FixSize}(b) shows relaxation time $\tau_\alpha$, as a function of inverse temperature $1/T$.
 We observe that the relaxation time resulting from the persistence curves increases exponentially with $1/T$ for low enough temperatures, $\tau_{\alpha}\propto e^{\frac{a}{T}}$, with ${a=0.013}$~\footnote{ As a matter of fact, at low enough temperatures the time delays between avalanches of plastic activity are basically dominated by the thermal activation of the first site triggered, which by definition of the dynamics is $t_{\tt w} = \tau \exp[x_{\tt min}^{3/2}/T]$. }.
 In that sense, our data agrees with recent studies~\cite{OzawaPRL2023,TaheiPRX2023,TakahaPRE2025}.
-Yet, let us notice that a crossover to a faster regime occurs at a given temperature $T=T^*\simeq 0.0040$ for this data.
-We will later relate such a temperature -which is system-size dependent- with critical aspects of the avalanche dynamics.
+Yet, let us notice that a crossover to a faster regime occurs at a given temperature $T=T^*\simeq 0.0040$ for this data. \resub{While we} will later relate such a temperature with critical aspects of the avalanche dynamics\resub{, do to its proximity to an independently defined `critical' temperature, one needs to set a warning note on the estimation of relaxation times for large temperatures: \footnote{\resub{The systematic choice of the weakest site for avalanche restarting is a good approximation at low temperatures but might eventually be replaced by a true probability tower of activations to have an accurate time clock (see e.g.~\cite{Russo2026}).
+Provided that the waiting times $t_{\tt w}$ can quantitatively differ when the total rate of activations is considered, the quantitative estimation of $\tau_\alpha$ at large temperatures might differ as well.}}.}

 We now introduce the so-called susceptibility of the four-point correlation function~\cite{donati2002,BerthierPhysics2011}, $\chi_4(t) = \int d^d{\bf r} G_4(r;t)$, which in this case can be obtained as the fluctuations of the persistence: